Matthaeus Silvaticus: Sources compiled from

-The Pandectarum Medicinae is an encyclopedia with almost no original thinking.
+The Pandectarum Medicinae is an encyclopedia with almost no original contribution by Matthaeus.
 It has value to historians as a document reflecting the state of pharmacology and medicine in Europe in the late medieval era.
 The method of presentation in Pandectarum Medicinae is that a medicinal substance is named with brief identifying information and then follows several lengthier summaries or quotations from well-known medical authorities about the substance's properties and uses.
 The medical authorities are either (A) the particular ancient Greek medicines writers that were widely read by the medieval Arabs (especially Dioscorides and Galen) or else (B) the Arabic medicines writers available in Latin translations (especially Serapion the Younger and Avicenna).

 Simon of Genoa

-Part of Matthaeus's encyclopedia was taken from a shorter work by Simon of Genoa (aka Simon Januensis) entitled Synonyma Medicinae, which was written a few decades earlier and which is a dictionary of medicines rather than an encyclopedia of medicines.
+Part of Matthaeus's encyclopedia was taken from a shorter work by Simon of Genoa entitled Synonyma Medicinae, which was written a few decades earlier and which is a dictionary of medicines rather than an encyclopedia of medicines.